 To buy or not to buy: that is the question.

 In the last few years, there has been a big global push for sustainability in the fashion industry.
-Thanks to numerous TV documentaries and the rise of international initiatives, individuals are becoming increasingly aware of their consumption habits and how they might affect other people and the planet.
+Thanks to numerous TV documentaries and the rise of international initiatives, individuals are becoming increasingly aware of their consumption habits and their detrimental effect.

-Good news, though – if you want to contribute to change, you can.
+The good news is, if you want to contribute to change and join the slow fashion revolution, you can.
 All you have to do is ask yourself these 10 questions the next time you’re shopping for your next piece of clothing, shoe, handbag or accessory.

 Firstly, are you sure that you want the item in question?
 Or are you shopping just because you’re chasing the love of the new?